g33kex/CoCPyT/README.md

 #### Configure the modules

-Python versions and certain dependencies like cuda are managed by modules on Compute Canada.
+Python versions and certain dependencies like CUDA are managed by modules on Compute Canada.
 The modules can be configured in `config.sh`.
-For instance, the default modules below are suitable for running a machine learning project with cuda and Python 3.11.5.
+For instance, the default modules below are suitable for running a machine learning project with CUDA and Python 3.11.5.
 The `httpproxy` module is required for comet.
 You can find a list of available modules [here](https://docs.alliancecan.ca/wiki/Available_software#List_of_globally-installed_modules).

 ```bash
 MODULES="StdEnv/2023 python/3.11.5 arrow/15.0.1 cuda/12.2 httpproxy/1.0"